 Access to data generated by a WLL unit is is available via the WLL API..Further information is available under a separate data access topic.

 The WLL unit’s operation is obviously controlled by software installed into the unit – firmware in other words.
-The firmware is designed to be upgradeable but this is done automatically from weatherlink.com and cannot be controlled by the user.
+The firmware is designed to be upgradeable but this is done automatically from weatherlink.com and cannot be controlled by the user (or by dealers).
 In other words, WLL firmware is pushed from weatherlink.com.
 There is no known way for users to download firmware updates and to install them locally.
 What process at weatherlink.com controls the firmware updates is not disclosed at present.
-The wl.com administrator can command an update to a specific WLL device, but presumably there is also an automatic bulk update mechanism, though how and when this operates is not clear and currently (August 2020) it does seem rather slow to perform a mass update of all installed WLL units.
+The wl.com administrator can command an update to a specific WLL device, but we understand that there is also an automatic bulk update mechanism, though how and when this operates is not clear and currently (August 2020) it does seem rather slow to perform a mass update of all installed WLL units.